IN MEMORIUM

 FOR MORE INFORMATION - CLICK ON PICTURE ABOVE

-2021 THEME OF THE FAIR
+2025 THEME OF THE FAIR FROM FARM TO FAIR

 Wallacetown is a small community with big heart.
 We pride ourselves in being a real home town country fair that has something for everyone.